samcartersmith/cds/docs/release/cds-packages.md

 Verify that the [changelogs](https://cds.cbhq.net/changelog/mobile/) on the CDS website were properly updated.

 Once verifications are complete, announce the new release in the [#announcements-cds](https://coinbase.slack.com/archives/C018PD8E6JG) Slack channel.
 You can reuse the same summary that you prepared for the Github release tag above.

+## Tagging a Release

+Create a github tag in frontend/cds [releases](https://github.cbhq.net/frontend/cds/releases).
+Click "draft a new release".

+- Tag: create a tag that matches your bump (v4.2.1)
+- Target: target your commit, **Make sure you tag the correct commit (select the correct commit in Recent Commits**.
+- Title: same as your tag version (v4.2.1)
+- Describe this release: click "Generate release notes"
+- Publish release

 ## Deploying Old Releases